crisp-studio/blog/src/content/posts/mister-spex-–-rethinking-the-way-we-buy-eyewear-today.md

 To align the team's knowledge on the challenge we were joined by outside experts such as a UX Researcher and a Store Manager of one of Mister Spex's physical stores.
 They helped us get further insights into the existing online and offline customers of Mister Spex.

-At the end of the day, we had lots of post-its, a target on the customer journey, defined a 2-year goal and critical Sprint questions that we wanted to answer with the Sprint.
+At the end of the day, we had lots of Post-its, a target on the customer journey, a 2-year goal and critical Sprint questions that we wanted to answer with the Sprint.

 **The 2 Year Goal:**